openprivacy/ansible-scap/README.md

 ### Host: Update audit rules and issue.txt ('harden' role)
 _By default this will be part of provision.yml but is separated out here for demo purposes._
-- `ansible-playbook -i inventory -l server harden.yml`
+- `ansible-playbook -i inventory -u vagrant -l server harden.yml`

 ### Dashboard: Execute standard remediations suggested by the SSG
 - `# govready scan` # optional to view effect of 'harden'